robinrendle/robinrendle.com/_projects/transfers.markdown

 ---
 title: The Transfers App
 subtitle: Improving the onboarding experience at Gusto with a brand new internal app.
+extract: |
-extract: 'Gusto is a payroll, benefits and HR platform used by over 65,000 companies.
+  Gusto is a payroll, benefits and HR platform used by over 65,000 companies.
 Late last year I was tasked with helping the Transfers team; this is the department that migrates customer data from their existing payroll service into Gusto.
 I designed an internal tool that could extract this information as quickly and as accurately as possible whilst improving the team’s process along the way.

-'
 role: Design lead and front-end development
 results: Decreased the amount of time it took to transfer a company by more than 33%.
 customCSSClass: transfers
 layout: projects-detail
-startDate: 10/2017
-endDate: 02/2018
+dateRange: 2017-2018
 company: Gusto
 heroImage: "/build/images/portfolio/transfer-1.jpg"
 ---